dikayx/exifex/README.md

 ### Configuration

-There are limitations to the file size and the number of images you can analyze at once.
-You can change these values by modifying the `MAX_CONTENT_LENGTH` and `MAX_FILES` variables in the [app.py](src/app.py) and [main.js](src/static/js/main.js) files.

-These values are set to 16MB and 10 images respectively due to the limitations of the free tier of Vercel.
+By default, there are limitations to the file size and the number of images you can analyze at once when running the app locally or accessing it on Vercel.
+These values are set to **8 images at once** and **10 MB** due to the limitations of the free tier of Vercel.

+You can change these values by modifying the `MAX_FILES` and `MAX_SIZE` variables in the [config.py](src/config.py) and [main.js](src/static/js/main.js) files.
+Set both values to `0` to remove the limitations.

+> **⚠️ Note**: Increasing the limits can lead to performance issues and might cause the app to crash if the server runs out of memory.

+**When running the app using Docker, the limitations are disabled.**

 ## Contributing